 - Eligible Repayment Plan – Only certain repayment plans will count towards PSLF.
 The income-driven plans such as IBR, PAYE and REPAYE count, but the graduated and extended repayment plans are not eligible.

-Because there is room for confusion within these requirements for PSLF, we suggest sending in an employment certification form on a yearly basis to your federal servicer.
-This is the best way to track progress and ensure that you are meeting all of the necessary requirements.
+Because there is room for confusion within these requirements for PSLF, we suggest sending in an employment certification form every year to your federal servicer.
+This is the best way to track progress and ensure that you meet all of the necessary requirements.

-In Gene’s case this rule can be especially frustrating because he spent 3 months on an administrative forbearance.
+This rule can be incredibly frustrating in Gene’s case because he spent three months on an administrative forbearance.
 Administrative forbearances are usually the result of slow processing or errors on the part of the student loan servicer.
 Sadly, there is no mechanism in place to get these months to count towards PSLF.

 Avoiding PSLF delays due to Forbearances and Deferments

-Federal student loans can be forgiven after ten years of public service.
+Federal student loans can be forgiven after ten years of public service or 20 years worth of IDR payments.
 Unfortunately, there are other hoops that borrowers have to jump through.

-If you are working for a Public Service Employer but your loans are on a deferment or a forbearance, the time will not count towards loan forgiveness.
+If you are working towards student loan forgiveness but your loans are on a deferment or a forbearance, the clock is likely paused.